sunkarisaideep/TSNPDCL-ELECTRICITY-BILL/README.md

-# TSNPDCL-ELECTRICITY-BILL
+# TSNPDCL-ELECTRICITY-BILL-PREDICTION
 Due to Covid-19, TS govt denied to produce Electricity Bill for the Domestic and Industrial sectors, and tend to reproduce the Electricity Bill for period of three months with lots of flaws as seen.
-Here is a Cmd based Application of calculating the "Telangana Electricity Bill -(TSNPDCL)" based on Present Tariff Rates only for the Domestic Sectors.
+Here is a Cmd based Python Application of calculating the "Telangana Electricity Bill -(TSNPDCL)" based on Present Tariff Rates only for the Domestic Sectors.

 How to use TSNPDCL-Electricity-Bill cmd Application??